zephyrproject-rtos/zephyr/doc/reference/kernel/timing/clocks.rst

 One complexity is :c:macro:`K_FOREVER`.
-Subsystems that might have been able to accept this value to their millisecond API in the past no longer can, because it is no longer an intergral type.
+Subsystems that might have been able to accept this value to their millisecond API in the past no longer can, because it is no longer an integral type.
 Such code will need to use a different, integer-valued token to represent "forever".  :c:macro:`K_NO_WAIT` has the same typesafety concern too, of course, but as it is (and has always been) simply a numerical zero,